The US Extends Border Restrictions With Canada Until Aug. 21

 (CBS DETROIT) – The United States is extending border restrictions with Canada until Aug.
 21, which bans all non-essential travel to and from the country.

 Canada previously announced it would allow fully vaccinated Americans to visit for non-essential travel starting Aug.
-9.READ MORE: Mayor Duggan, City Partners Dedicate Newly Expanded Neighborhood Park After Late Community Leader Antonio McDuffy
+9.READ MORE: Michigan Reports 1,295 New COVID-19 Cases, 21 Deaths

 U.S. visitors will now have to wait until Aug.
-21st.READ MORE: Detroit: Reparations Ballot Placement Met With Support, Criticism
+21st.READ MORE: GOP Lawmaker From Michigan Gets 15 Days In Jail For Drunken Driving

-This doesn’t mean the border will open on that date, as the U.S. could extend restrictions again next month.MORE NEWS: Detroit PAL: Celebrating 50 Years Of Building Character In Our Youth
+This doesn’t mean the border will open on that date, as the U.S. could extend restrictions again next month.MORE NEWS: Enbridge: Anchor In Straits Of Mackinac Will Be Recovered

 © 2021 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.